 Basic Guidelines for Islamic Investing

-- Screen Investments for Compliance:
+1. Screen Investments for Shariah Compliance

-- Avoid companies involved in haram activities.
+Avoid companies involved in haram activities (alcohol, gambling, interest-based lending).

 Types of Islamic Investment Opportunities

-Islamic Mutual Funds
+- Islamic Mutual Funds

 Steps to Start Investing Islamically